Technology Transfer FAQs

 - Who decides whether or not to file patent applications?

-- The decision is made by UNLV's Vice President for Research and Graduate Studies based on recommendations of UNLV’s Office of Technology Transfer.
+- The decision is made by UNLV's Vice President for Research and Economic Development based on recommendations of UNLV’s Office of Technology Transfer.
 The determination, which is based on the scope of the invention, its patentability, and commercial merit, is made in consultation with the inventor(s), as well as the inventor's dean or director.

 - Who prepares and prosecutes patent applications?